jantimon/next-yak/packages/docs/docs/pages/why-next-yak.md

 Why should you choose next-yak instead of all the other options you have?

+Most of the existing CSS-in-JS libraries are either slow or have a complex api.
+This project tries to find a middle ground between speed and api complexity.

+The goal of this project is to create a CSS-in-JS library that has the following properties:

+- fast
+  - no runtime
+  - can be statically extracted
+  - can be optimized by postcss
+  - no processing during hydration
+  - can make use of 103 early hints
+- api
+  - ui colocation (mixing css and jsx)
+  - familiar styled.div api
+  - composable styled(Component)
+  - allows conditional styles
+  - allow to use props in styles
+  - allow to use a context based theme in styles
+  - typescript support

+Optimizations are done by postcss.
+This allows to use the full power of postcss and its plugins.
+It also allows to use the same optimizations for css files and css-in-js.

 ## Our backstory

 In our company we have very big next.js project where currently around 120 engineers work on.